 Seasonal affective disorder is a serious and debilitating condition that can have a major impact on quality of life.
 While the exact cause of SAD is still unknown, it is believed to be linked to changes in the body’s chemistry and decreased sunlight exposure during winter months.
 The key to managing SAD is to recognize the symptoms and seek treatment as soon as possible.
 With the right combination of lifestyle modifications, therapy, and medication, people with SAD can get relief from their symptoms and live a full and healthy life.

-At Clear Recovery Center’s Virtual IOP for SAD and depression, we’re proud to provide evidence-based treatment to help those suffering from SAD and other forms of depression.
+At Clear Behavioral Health’s Virtual IOP for SAD and depression, we’re proud to provide evidence-based treatment to help those suffering from SAD and other forms of depression.
 Our compassionate and experienced team is here to support you on your journey to recovery and improved mental health.
 With our virtual and in-person options, we can help you get the care and support you need.
 If none of the above suggestions are working, consider seeking help from a mental health professional at CRC.